Tarela/ncHMR_detector/README.md

 \# NOTE:
 - To install ncHMR_detector on MacOS, user needs to download and install Command Line Tools beforehand
-- HMRpipe requires R package [glmnet](https://cran.r-project.org/web/packages/glmnet/index.html) pre-installed (otherwise the software will install glmnet in a temporary directory everytime)
+- ncHMR_detector requires R package [glmnet](https://cran.r-project.org/web/packages/glmnet/index.html) pre-installed (otherwise the software will install glmnet in a temporary directory everytime)
+- ncHMR_detector requires bedtools (Quinlan et al., Bioinformatics.
+2010) and UCSC tools (Kuhn et al., Brief Bioinform.
+2013) pre-installed for data pre-processing.
+The ncHMR_detector package also wrapped up both tools and would install automatically if the users did not have them pre-installed.

 ## 2. Download pre-processed database
 Download our pre-processed database for the binding sites of histone modification regulators (HMR) and transcription factor (TF) in different cell types/cell lines.
 The genome-wide binding sites for TFs are defined by published ChIP-seq data.
 We collected data for all the TFs with available ChIP-seq data in public domain, processed and generated a peak file for each TF in each cell line.
 Users can download the binding sites of all the TFs in given cell types and input the absolute path of the folder as a parameter of HMR (-f, --peakfolder).
 Users can also customarize the database by adding additional peak files for the specific TFs they interested in as the potential candidates of co-factors.
 Currently the built-in database support